alexpooley/activejob-google_cloud_tasks/README.md

 end
 ```

-Write the Job class and code to use it.
+Write the Job class and code to use it like you would any other job.

 ``` ruby
 class SampleJob < ApplicationJob